Updated March 8, 2023

 - Make use of Global Variables for key values

 - Make use of the Ping command to check if a computer is present.

 - Perform ‘runAs’ without specifying any specific credentials.

 - The default script on your host machine should be Cscript.exe

 VBScript is a lightweight and active scripting language and is mostly used for Quick Test Professional.
 It provides different functions, constants, regular expressions, etc., which make it easy and efficient to work and automate processes.

 This has been a guide to VBScript Commands.
 Guide to Sqoop Commands.
-Here we have discussed basic, intermediate as well as advanced VBScript Commands along with tips and tricks to use effectively.
+Here we have discussed basic, intermediate, and advanced VBScript Commands and tips and tricks to use effectively.
 You may also look at the following article to learn more –